 1. Constructing A Birth Machine

 Life exists after conception.
 Life did not exist before conception.
-At the moment of conception something happened.
-When the spark of life occurred, we have life when before we had nothing.
-After conception you have an existence emanating from a location within time and space.
-This existence has position.
-It exists in both time and space.
+At the moment of conception, something happened.
+When the spark of life occurs, we have life when before we had nothing.
+After conception, you have an existence emanating from a location within time and space.
+This existence has a position in both time and space.
 The transition from nothing to existence took place in an instant.

 Picture the crafting of a contraption, depicted below, that breathes life into being.
 This machine holds the remarkable power to conceive life, conjuring it from the void in an instant.
 The inner workings, the mechanics hidden from view, need not occupy our thoughts right now.
 Our focus is only on the input that graces the machine, the resultant yield it produces, and the fleeting duration of time that it takes.
 Gaze upon this representation: